 Other Cat Noises

-Understanding A Cat's Body Language
+Understanding a Cat's Body Language

-Watch A Cat's Facial Expression For Clues
+Watch a Cat's Facial Expression for Clues

-A scared cat will have the whiskers positioned very close to the face, ears held flat and wide eyes with dilated pupils.
+A scared cat will have the whiskers positioned very close to the face, ears held flat and eyes wide with dilated pupils.
 Use slow movements when handling this guy.
-An angry cat will stare you down, with narrow pupils.
+An angry cat will stare you down with narrow pupils.
 Those ears will be up a bit, but twisted back.